e271828e/Flight.jl/docs/notes/design/framework_spec.md

 (row 29).
 Decimation is a retention policy only: every boundary still runs, is still published to live readers, and still enters the trace.

+**The bound: `log_max`.** Decimation slows the log's growth; it does not stop it, and the default configuration — `log = true, log_every = 1` alongside `t_end = Inf`, [Appendix B](#appendix-b-api-synopsis-the-entry-points)'s honest interactive default — grows for as long as the session lasts, which at C172X scale and 50 Hz is gigabytes per hour and ends in an out-of-memory nobody was warned about.
+So the log takes a **retention bound** beside its switch and its stride: `log_max`, the maximum number of retained snapshot references, default **65536** (2¹⁶), with `Inf` the explicit opt-out. **A count, not a memory budget** — snapshots are immutable object graphs with internal sharing ([§4.1](#41-immutable-value-semantics)), and [§4.4](#44-function-valued-signals-environment-access) field handles ride as references to build-time-frozen data ([§7.5](#75-allocation-policy-a-scoped-invariant)), so byte accounting over them is fuzzy and platform-dependent, while a count is exact and converts to memory through one number the user can measure once (`Base.summarysize` of a single snapshot).
+The default is **finite unconditionally**, not a modal rule keyed on `t_end`: a finite run shorter than the bound never notices the bound, and one number is easier to hold than two regimes.
+At 50 Hz and full density, 2¹⁶ boundaries is about 22 minutes before anything is dropped at all.

+**When the log fills, the retention stride doubles: coverage stays global.**
+The obvious policy — a rolling window, keeping the recent past and forgetting the start of the session — optimizes for exactly the thing replay already serves, and pays for it with the thing replay is expensive for.
+Instead the log **re-decimates progressively**: after *k* generations the effective stride is `log_every · 2^k`, so the whole run stays plottable and what coarsens is density, never extent.
+That is row 38's division of labor carried through: the log's chief consumer is the post-run plot of a session *as a whole* (nobody plots hours at 50 Hz), while full density over any *segment* of interest is what replay from the trace recovers ([§9.5](#95-inbound-the-input-trace), [§10.7](#107-replay-the-trace-re-drives-the-ordinary-loop)). **Normative are the guarantees, not the mechanism**: the bound is respected continuously (the retained count never exceeds `log_max`), coverage is global at the effective stride, and the endpoints below are kept.

+Mechanism sketch, non-binding: the thinning is **amortized**.
+When the log fills, the stride doubles immediately, and each subsequent retained append also releases one predecessor of the previous generation — a cursor over the odd indices, O(1) amortized, with physical compaction once per generation — so a generation's thinning completes exactly when its refill does.
+Amortizing rather than halving in one shot is a responsiveness choice: a one-shot halving would make ~`log_max/2` *old-generation* snapshots unreachable at a stroke, a major-GC burst worth a pacer-absorbed, `DebtReanchor`-visible hiccup ([§8.7](#87-real-time-pacing)) — exponentially rare, since the wall-clock gap between generations doubles, but needless.
+The amortized form drops exactly one old snapshot per retained
+append: the same steady trickle a rolling window would produce, so keeping coverage global costs nothing extra in GC pressure.
+The loop's own work is pointer bookkeeping, microseconds either way and on the framework side of [§7.5](#75-allocation-policy-a-scoped-invariant)'s scope; publication stays wait-free and readers never block — a reader holding a released snapshot simply keeps it alive.

+**The endpoints are retained unconditionally.** The boundary-zero snapshot ([§14.5](#145-boundary-zero-an-ordinary-boundary-with-authored-incoming-transitions)) and the terminal snapshot ([§10.4](#104-shutdown-protocol), [§13.5](#135-termination-is-a-state-not-an-exception)) survive any `log_every` and any `log_max`, and do not count against the bound — two extra references.
+The terminal snapshot's status carries the run's final cumulative diagnostic counters ([§9.8](#98-diagnostics-and-liveness-the-per-writer-cell)), so a run's two endpoints and its complete diagnostic account always outlive whatever retention did to the middle.

+Two compositions, worth stating once.
+The `totals` monotonicity across logged snapshots ([§9.8](#98-diagnostics-and-liveness-the-per-writer-cell)) is untouched: re-decimation, like decimation, loses *which* boundary within a stretch an occurrence fell on, never *how many*.
+And `log_max` is a **view policy, not a trajectory-determining one** — like `log` and `log_every` it stays out of the trace header's deployment block, and replay neither records nor compares it ([§9.5](#95-inbound-the-input-trace), [§10.7](#107-replay-the-trace-re-drives-the-ordinary-loop)).
+Sizing follows: [§7.5](#75-allocation-policy-a-scoped-invariant)'s
+`sizehint!` for the expected duration is now naturally capped by `log_max`, which is also what defines the hint when `t_end = Inf`.

 **Output-device bindings are snapshot bindings.** An output device (telemetry, the XPlane visualizer, disk streaming) consumes snapshots via [§10.3](#103-the-next-snapshot-wait) and addresses what it reads with [§14.4](#144-two-application-registers-over-one-plan)'s selectors — any cell, the diagnostic register admitting `get_local`